Sesame Seeds

 Food businesses further have to state “may contain traces of sesame” on products if there is a risk of cross-contamination.
 Even while unintentional, traces can still appear in food items if they are manufactured or produced in an area which handles sesame.

-As of 2021, Natasha’s Law, requires that all food packaged in the same place they are sold, known as PPDS foods, must declare the 14 major allergens in their ingredients if present.
+As of 2021, Natasha’s Law, requires that all food packaged in the same place they are sold, known as PPDS foods, must declare the 14 main allergens in their ingredients if present.
 Food allergens must now be labeled in bold, italics, contrasting colours, or highlighted.

 Sesame Allergy Symptoms